kalte0/BMC-CS-151.github.io/labs/Lab00.md

 Make sure to write down your answers for each **Exercise** below.
 In future labs, the TAs or Instructor will check your answers.
 Whenever you see **TODO**, that means there is an action item for you to complete.

-### CS113 Spring '23 Students
+### CS113 Fall '23 Students
-For students who took CS113 in Spring '23, you have already completed this lab last semester However, we recommend you complete this lab as a refresher.
+For students who took CS113 in Fall '23, you have already completed this lab last semester However, we recommend you complete this lab as a refresher.
 At the minimum, please create a new `cs151` directory on the goldengate machines and set it up as described below.